network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 sustained data transfers, measure the resulting round-trip time occurring under those realistic conditions, and then end the test.
-Because of this, using multiple simultaneous parallel connections allows the Responsiveness test to complete its task more quickly, in a way that overall is less disruptive and less wasteful of network capacity than a test using a single TCP connection that would take longer to bring the bottleneck hop to a stable saturated state.
+Because of this, using multiple simultaneous parallel connections allows the Responsiveness Test to complete its task more quickly, in a way that overall is less disruptive and less wasteful of network capacity than a test using a single TCP connection that would take longer to bring the bottleneck hop to a stable saturated state.